Anthony Standen (spy): After the murder of David Rizzio

-Standen wrote that he helped the queen during the murder of David Riccio, and escaped with her to Seton Palace and Dunbar Castle.
-Arthur Erskine of Blackgrange and John Stewart of Traquair also escorted Mary and Darnley to safety.
+The cradle knight

 According to a narrative of a talk between Darnley and his father, Standen smuggled his mistress into Edinburgh Castle during Mary's pregnancy, and it was rumoured the woman was also Darnley's mistress.

-Standen described the circumstances of his knighthood in his "Relation" which he sent as a petition to King James in April 1604;"after Her Majesty was most happily delivered of the then Lord the Prince ... at which time in acknowledgement of Standen's services, it pleased the King by the Queen's appointment to honour him with the order of knighthood, as also it pleased Her Majesty, some days after the childbirth to cause the knight to be called into her bedchamber, where the infant Prince laid asleep, a cross of diamonds fixed on his breast, upon this cross Her Majesty commanded the knight to lay his hand, to whom it her pleasure herself to give the oath of fidelity."
+Standen was knighted by Darnley around this time.
+He described the circumstances of his knighthood in his "Relation" which he sent as a petition to King James in April 1604;"after Her Majesty was most happily delivered of the then Lord the Prince ... at which time in acknowledgement of Standen's services, it pleased the King by the Queen's appointment to honour him with the order of knighthood, as also it pleased Her Majesty, some days after the childbirth to cause the knight to be called into her bedchamber, where the infant Prince laid asleep, a cross of diamonds fixed on his breast, upon this cross Her Majesty commanded the knight to lay his hand, to whom it her pleasure herself to give the oath of fidelity."

 Standen wrote that Mary, Queen of Scots, declared he was the first Englishman to do homage to the prince, saying, "For that you saved his life".
+He wrote that Mary said her baby had unclenched his fists, a sign of a generous nature.
+In another version of Standen's narrative, Darnley organised a tournament of running at the ring to celebrate the royal birth, and Standen won the prize of a jewel.

+Lord Herries' Memoirs describes a conversation between Mary, Darnley, and "William Stainley" in which she brought up the risk of her injury by gunshot during the murder of Rizzio.
 An English envoy Henry Killigrew came to Edinburgh to congratulate Mary on the birth, and refused to speak to Standen.

-In July, William Rogers offered to capture the two Standens and another English Catholic, Christopher Rokesby.
+Another English man, William Rogers, came to Edinburgh in June and went hunting and hawking with Anthony Standen and Darnley.
+On his return to Oxford, he wrote to William Cecil that he had deliberately befriended the Standens and for a few days was thought to be a new member of Darnley's entourage.
+He offered to capture the two Standens and another English Catholic, Christopher Rokesby.